adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 Fig. 3: Example of High Definition (HD) map from TomTom RoadDNA
 ```

-Figure 3 illustrates this where the pre-mapped semantic point cloud on the right is aligned with an image at run timewith other dynamic objects.
+- Figure 3 illustrates this where the pre-mapped semantic point cloud on the right is aligned with an image at run time with other dynamic objects.

-They have mapped majorityof European cities and their system provides an averagelocalization error within 10 cm assuming a coarse locationfrom GPS.
+- They have mapped majority of European cities and their system provides an average localization error within 10 cm assuming a coarse location from GPS.

+#### B. Landmark based Maps.

-Landmark based maps are based on semantic objects instead of generic 3D point clouds.
+-  Landmark based maps are based on **semantic objects** instead of generic **3D point clouds**.

-Thus it worksprimarily for camera data.
+- Thus it works primarily for camera data.

 Mobileye and HERE follow thisstrategy.